PedrelliLuca/ToonTanks/notes.md

 For example: player pawn class can call its owning player controller and enable or disable the input during a cutscene.

 We'll use the playercontroller class to enable/disable input and to show the mouse cursor.

+Bug: if an input is still pressed when the game ends it stays.